Skip to content

 Understanding the best times to visit Lisbon can make your trip more enjoyable.
 Sun-drenched and wallet-friendly.
-Exactly why we landed there for a little over a month.
+Exactly why we landed in Portugal for a little over a month.
 I’m Sandra, he’s Jeff.
 We’re the old people who ditched most of our stuff (long story) to travel fulltime.
-No, we’re not hunting for a retirement spot, but we are on the lookout for what retirement might look like for us, so we’re just traveling, fulltime, abroad, one city at a time.
+No, we’re not hunting for a retirement spot, but we are on the lookout for what retirement might look like for us, so we’re just living abroad, on a budget, one city at a time.

 We knew we wanted to visit Portugal so while planning our year long itinerary we had to decide when would be the best times to visit Lisbon for budget travelers like us.
 Sure, we love the golden rays, but we also love not blowing our modest budget.